AMindCoder/generative_ai_training/python/module1/theory/chapter_2.md

    ```

 ---
+1. Core Architecture: Interpreter and Bytecode
+- Interpreter: Python is an interpreted language, meaning it executes code line by line without a separate compilation step, as in some languages like C++.
+- Bytecode: Python source code is compiled into an intermediate representation called bytecode.
+- Python Virtual Machine (PVM): The PVM is responsible for executing the bytecode.
+It acts as an abstract machine providing the runtime environment for Python

+---

 ### **3. Python vs. Other Languages: Why It Stands Out**
 | **Feature**          | **Python**                          | **Java**                     | **JavaScript**              |